String manipulation with R

 Holy cow!
 That looks funky

-1. The simplest pattern is a single character.
-So, a regular expression of “a”" says, match anything with an “a”" in it.
+- The simplest pattern is a single character.
+So, a regular expression of “

-2. You can do things like specify how many times a pattern must occur to be considered a match.
+”" in it. - You can do things like specify how many times a pattern must occur to be considered a match.
 For example maybe you had strings of DNA and you wanted to detect runs of 7 “A”’s in a row in it.
-The regular expression that matched that would be "A{7}".
+The regular expression that matched that would be

 We will see examples of these things as we solve our problem at hand.
 For now, just know that you can build up regular expressions to search for very complex patterns in strings using this regex syntax that can seem quite baffling or even daunting at first.